tobyjaguar/Uniswap-V3-APIs/README.md

 then:

 `docker compose down`

+To run the test suite:

+`docker compose run test`

+*Note: the tests are run against the seeded database, therefore the api service will need to run before the test service is initially run.
+Running the test service on newly built containers will fail the tests as the data used is not mocked, but from the data ingested from the uniswap subgraph.*

 The application is structured as two docker containers managed with `docker compose`, the first container is the api service, and the other container is a vanilla instance of Postgres15.
 There is also a test service declared in the docker-compose.yml file to run the pytest unit tests without running uvicorn.